qihongl/learn-hippo/docs/learned_encoding/RESULTS.md

 success audit.
 Machine-readable results are in `outputs/learned_encoding/mechanism_results.json`.

-### What signal controls writing?
+### What signal controls encoding?

-Mean learned write probability was 0.000005 after one observed feature, 0.000049 after two, 0.028 after three, and 0.994 after all four features.
+Mean learned encoding probability was 0.000005 after one observed feature, 0.000049 after two, 0.028 after three, and 0.994 after all four features.
 The increase is therefore abrupt at semantic completion rather than a smooth preference for later physical time.

 Keeping only the observation mask while zeroing event cue and feature values preserved reward at 0.992 ± 0.005 and endpoint selectivity at 0.991 ± 0.005 across model seeds.
-Keeping only feature values produced no deterministic writes and reward 0.000; cue-only input also produced reward 0.000.
+Keeping only feature values produced no deterministic encodings and reward 0.000; cue-only input also produced reward 0.000.
 The learned gate therefore relies primarily on the explicit accumulated observation mask.